D11024

 TAMIYA MOGAMI JAPANESE AIRCRAFT CARRYING CRUISER – PLASTIC MODEL TO BUILD – 78021 1:350 SCALE

-Mogami was a Japanese heavy cruiser whose keel was laid in 1931, launched in March 1934 and commissioned into the Imperial Japanese Navy in July 1935.
-The length of the ship was 201 m, the width 18 m and the effective displacement, after modifications, it was 13,400 tons.
-The maximum speed of the Mogami cruiser was about 34-35 knots.
-At the outbreak of World War II, the main armament was 10 203 mm guns in five twin turrets and additional armament included: 8 127 mm guns and 12 610 mm torpedo tubes.
-The Mogami was the first cruiser of the type to bear the same name, namely the Mogami.
-Cruisers of this type were originally built lightweight to meet the requirements of the Washington Disarmament Treaty of 1922.
-Furthermore, at the time of launch, they displaced only 9,500 tons, rather than the 10,000 tons required by this treaty for cruisers.
+Mogami was a Japanese heavy cruiser whose keel was laid in 1931, launched in March 1934, and commissioned into the Imperial Japanese Navy in July 1935.
+The ship's length was 201 m, the beam was 18 m, and the actual displacement, after modifications, was 13,400 tons.
+The maximum speed of the cruiser Mogami was approximately 34–35 knots.
+At the outbreak of World War II, the main armament consisted of ten 203 mm guns in five twin turrets, and the additional armament included eight 127 mm guns and twelve 610 mm torpedo tubes.
+Mogami was the first cruiser of the type to bear the same name, namely Mogami.
+Cruisers of this type were originally built lightly to meet the requirements of the Washington Disarmament Treaty of 1922.
+In addition, at the time of launch, they displaced only 9,500 tons, instead of the 10,000 tons stipulated by this treaty for cruisers.
 At the same time, they had powerful artillery in the form of as many as 15 155 mm guns in five three-gun turrets!
-The Japanese designers, however, assumed a subsequent adaptation of this type of unit with 203 mm guns already at the design stage, which actually happened later.
-Being one of the first Japanese ships, welding techniques were used in their construction, but due to the lack of experience of shipyards in this field, it led to operational problems, as well as the wrong center of gravity.
-In the course of modernization, these defects were removed on all units of this type.
-The battle route of the cruiser Mogami in World War II began in December 1941 with the support of Japanese actions in the French Indochina area.
-At the turn of 1941/1942, Mogami continued to support and cover the Japanese landings, but already in present-day Indonesia.
+However, Japanese designers assumed a later retrofit of this type of vessel with 203 mm guns already at the design stage, which in fact happened later.
+As one of the first Japanese ships, welding techniques were used in their construction, but due to the lack of experience of shipyards in this field, it led to operational problems, as well as the wrong center of gravity.
+In the course of modernization, these defects were removed on all vessels of this type.
+The battle course of the cruiser Mogami in World War II began in December 1941 with the support of Japanese actions in the area of French Indochina.
+At the turn of 1941/1942, Mogami continued to support and cover the Japanese landings, but already in today's Indonesia.
 In February 1942, the cruiser fought in the Sunda Strait.
 She also took part in the Battle of Midway (June 1942), where she hit the side of the cruiser "Mikuma" while making a turn.
-Due to severe damage, it was headed to Japan, where the aft artillery towers were removed and the number of seaplanes carried was increased.
+Due to severe damage, she was directed to Japan, where the aft artillery towers were removed and the number of carried seaplanes was increased.
 The cruiser Mogami sank on October 25, 1944 during the Battle of Leyte Bay.
+We do not ship to the Canary Islands

 TAMIYA

-GERMAN BATTLESHIP TIRPITZ 1/350 TAMIYA 717MM X 103MM The Tirpitz was a battleship of the German Kriegsmarine, second and last unit of the Bismarck Class.
-It was conceived, together with its twin Bismarck, to be the spearhead of the German navy.
-Entering service long after the outbreak of the Second World War, the ship participated in very few war actions, spending most of its life hiding in the Norwegian fjords from Allied attacks; in fact it had the function of "fleet in being", that is, that of keeping a large quantity of enemy forces occupied due to its potential danger.
-After the sinking of her sister ship Bismarck, she was nicknamed "The Lonely Queen of the North" (Den ensomme Nordens Dronning) by the Norwegians[2]
+GERMAN BATTLESHIP TIRPITZ 1/350 TAMIYA 717MM X 103MM The Tirpitz was a battleship of the German Kriegsmarine, the second and last unit of the Bismarck class.
+It was designed, together with its sister ship Bismarck, to be the spearhead of the German navy.
+Entering service long after the outbreak of the Second World War, the ship participated in very few war actions, spending most of its life hiding in the Norwegian fjords from Allied attacks; in fact, it served as a "fleet in being", that is, keeping a large amount of enemy forces busy due to its potential danger.
+After the sinking of its sister ship Bismarck, it was nicknamed by the Norwegians "The Lonely Queen of the North" (Den ensomme Nordens Dronning).
+We do not ship to the Canary Islands.